-DISBURSEMENT - Loan funds issued by U.S. Department of Education to the school through electronic fund transfer.
+DISBURSEMENT - Loan funds issued by the U.S. Department of Education to the school through electronic fund transfer.

-FINANCIAL AID ELIGIBILITY - The difference between the total Cost of Attendance and the Expected Family Contribution (EFC).
+FINANCIAL AID ELIGIBILITY - The difference between the total Cost of Attendance and the Student Aid Index (SAI).

-FORBEARANCE - A forbearance is an agreement with the holder of the loan, at its discretion, to postpone payments.
+FORBEARANCE - A forbearance is an agreement with the loan holder to postpone payments at its discretion.

-GRACE PERIOD - The amount of time allowed before principal repayment of loan must begin after a student graduates, leaves school, or drops below half-timestatus.
+GRACE PERIOD - The amount of time allowed before principal repayment of the loan must begin after a student graduates leaves school, or drops below half-time status.

 MASTER PROMISSORY NOTE (MPN) - The Master Promissory Note is a legal document.
-By signing it, a student promises to repay current and all future loans.
+A student promises to repay current and all future loans by signing it.
 Under this note a student may receive loans for a single enrollment period or for multiple enrollment periods.

 ORIGINATION FEE - The fee charged by the government to offset the cost of processing the loan.
-The amount of the fee is deducted from the dollar amount of the loan.
+The fee is deducted from the loan's dollar amount.